Soma (video game)

-Soma (stylized as SOMA) is a survival horror video game developed and published by Frictional Games.
-The game was released on 22 September 2015 for Microsoft Windows, OS X, Linux, and PlayStation 4, and on 1 December 2017 on Xbox One.

-Soma takes place on an underwater remote research facility containing machinery that exhibits human characteristics, such as consciousness.
-Simon Jarrett, a fish-out-of-water protagonist, finds himself there under mysterious circumstances and embarks upon discovering its history, while trying to make sense of his predicament and potential future.
+Soma (stylized as SOMA) is a 2015 survival horror video game developed and published by Frictional Games.
+It follows Simon Jarrett, who finds himself on an underwater remote research facility under mysterious circumstances, which contains machinery that exhibit human characteristics such as possessing a personality and consciousness.
+He embarks upon discovering its history, while trying to make sense of his predicament and potential future.

-Soma's gameplay builds on the conventions established in the previous horror titles of Frictional Games, including an emphasis on stealthy evasion of threats, puzzle-solving, and immersion (i.e., what has been called a "walking simulator").
-However, in a break with this tradition, it also de-emphasizes aspects such as inventory management in favour of a tighter focus on narrative.
-Soma received generally favorable reviews from critics, who praised its story and voice acting, but criticized its enemy design and encounters.
+Soma's gameplay builds on the conventions established in the previous horror titles of Frictional Games (notably, Amnesia: The Dark Descent) including an emphasis on stealthy evasion of threats, puzzle-solving, and immersion.
+However, in a break with this tradition, it also de-emphasizes aspects such as inventory management in favour of a tighter focus on narrative and character development.

+Soma was released on 22 September 2015 for Windows, macOS, Linux, and PlayStation 4, and on 1 December 2017 for Xbox One.
+A port to the Nintendo Switch developed and published by Abylight Studios was released on 24 July 2025.
+It received generally positive reviews from critics, with praise for its story, themes, atmosphere, sound design, and voice acting, though its enemy design and encounters received criticism.

 Gameplay

-Soma is a survival horror video game played from a first-person perspective.
-The player will encounter a number of creatures, which each embody an aspect of the game's themes.
-Throughout Soma, the player will find a large array of clues, such as notes and audio tapes, which builds atmosphere and furthers the plot.
-Similar to most titles by Frictional Games, the player progresses through puzzle-solving, exploration, and the use of stealth; the player may die if they fail to avoid monsters, although two years after the initial release, a "Safe Mode" has been added that keeps the monsters but stops them from killing the player.
+Soma is a survival horror video game with psychological horror elements played from a first-person perspective.
+The player encounters numerous creatures, each of which embody an aspect of the game's themes.
+Throughout Soma, the player will find a large array of clues, such as notes and audio tapes, which builds atmosphere and provides background to the narrative.
+Similar to most titles by Frictional Games, the player progresses the plot through puzzle-solving, exploration, and the use of stealth; the player may die if they fail to avoid monsters, although two years after the initial release, a "Safe Mode" has been added that keeps the monsters but stops them from killing the player.
+Continuing the trend from previous Frictional Games titles, the player is unable to obtain any weapons, meaning the only option is to attempt to outrun or hide from the monsters.

-This type of gameplay has been called a "walking simulator".